3191110276/intersight-grafana/README.md

 Step 7: Switch to the "URL, Headers & Params" section.
 Populate the "Base URL" field.
 The value should be identical to the one you provided in Step 6.

+Step 8: Toggle "Encode query parameters with %20" to ensure that the setting is active.

-Step 8: Save the Data Source.
+Step 9: Save the Data Source.
 You should now be able to us this account/appliance in Grafana, including the imported dashboards.

 ## Import and Export of Grafana elements